aryapandit200408/Verilog_for_BETCE/README.md

   <a href="https://www.amazon.in/Verilog-Hdl-Samir-Palnitkar/dp/8177589180/ref=sr_1_2?crid=3A2KJAUID548K&dib=eyJ2IjoiMSJ9.MAIPZEcAtCW6bUJ5YKXJ-PlbAq-MTRHC4q-7nA_wDML2VEMBcNPMySbH930Hh3fUQgMYWCfwSULkbt3-jfLWIG5b6Vydi_RL40j3VDFt045nsEBkKj4sBwy6tFMLebgKx4MVt8ppmUYCl_G0VUfc_EQ_byr0QOp6y19ubukTB-SLcdP-7dRrVdxF1Cb3TEA7eqg9FyjO0QeUVU8bx9JLNgELh4tOFwYHtnnn72PkGpc.cugXMmJQ-ToFLfhxqALa2VfzYkYZR2EKC29SBHdX7D4&dib_tag=se&keywords=verilog+hdl+samir+palnitkar&qid=1714505981&sprefix=verilo%2Caps%2C275&sr=8-2"> <img src="https://github.com/aryapandit200408/Verilog_for_BETCE/assets/115896451/a8c5ef9c-3781-4b6a-963f-200f721fbab8"> </a>
 </p>

-2. Youtube Playlist - Hardware Modeling using Verilog [Link](https://www.youtube.com/playlist?list=PLJ5C_6qdAvBELELTSPgzYkQg3HgclQh-5)
+2. Youtube Playlist - Hardware Modeling using Verilog by Indranil Sengupta [Link](https://www.youtube.com/playlist?list=PLJ5C_6qdAvBELELTSPgzYkQg3HgclQh-5)
+   a) While in Digital-1: Watch this series until video number 22, ie. writing test benches.
+Don't forget to make notes as these would be useful during interviews.
+The theory part of how a simple Verilog code works and the testbench part would be clear.
+   b) While in Digital-2: Watch the rest of the lectures.

+Other Resources:-
 3. Website - Chip Verify [Link](https://www.chipverify.com/tutorials/verilog)

+Try following only one of these resources whichever suits your style.

 ## Recommended Roadmap
-Digital Circuits I
+#### Digital Circuits I
 1. **Prerequisites:** Have your Digital Circuits-1 concepts ready
-2. **Basic Knowledge:** Start with Indranil Sengupta's lecture series [Link](https://www.youtube.com/playlist?list=PLJ5C_6qdAvBELELTSPgzYkQg3HgclQh-5)
-You must finish this series up to video number 22, ie. writing test benches.
-Don't forget to make notes as these would come in handy during interviews.
-By now the theory part of how a simple Verilog code works and the testbench part would be clear.
-3. **Getting suited:** Go to [ProblemSets-HDLBits](https://hdlbits.01xz.net/wiki/Problem_sets) and attempt all the questions.
+2. **Getting suited:** Go to [ProblemSets-HDLBits](https://hdlbits.01xz.net/wiki/Problem_sets) and attempt all the questions.
 Try applying you knowledge from the lectures and you own understanding.
 Please refrain from just getting the answer using chatgpt or the internet, without even trying.
-4. **Doubts:** At any point if you feel any doubt on a certain topic, revisit those parts from Samir Palnitkar's Book, ChipVerify's website, or the NPTEL Lecture
+3. **Doubts:** At any point if you feel any doubt on a certain topic, revisit those parts from Samir Palnitkar's Book, ChipVerify's website, or the NPTEL Lecture
-5. **Vivado:** After covering HDLBits, you are supposed to move on to vivado.
+4. **Vivado:** After covering HDLBits, you are supposed to move on to vivado.
-6. **Assignments:** Try replicating MKN Sir's assignments in Vivado using all the knowledge you have gained till now.
+5. **Assignments:** Try replicating MKN Sir's assignments in Vivado using all the knowledge you have gained till now.
    Let's take an example to illustrate the process:-
    1. Let's say you were given a multiplexer to design in digital lab.
    2. Now you need to design the same in Verilog.